Senate Democrats Threaten Lawsuit Over Kavanaugh Documents

 Senate Democrats threatened to sue the National Archives to obtain documents from Supreme Court nominee Brett Kavanaugh's career as a White House official during President George W. Bush's administration.

-Senate Minority Leader Chuck Schumer, D-N.Y., told reporters Thursday that Democrats will file a lawsuit if the National Archives does not respond to their Freedom of Information Act (FOIA) request.
+Senate Minority Leader Chuck Schumer, D-N.Y., told reporters Thursday that Democrats will file a lawsuit if the National Archives does not respond to their Freedom of Information Act request.
 The suit is a last-ditch effort to obtain the documents ahead of confirmation hearings set begin Sept.
 4.

 "We stand ready to sue the National Archives for Judge Kavanaugh's full records if necessary," Schumer said.
 "The American people deserve a methodical and thorough examination of a nominee to the Supreme Court who will yield immense influence on their lives."

-Democrats filed their FOIA request with the archives August 8.
-They also sent similar requests to the Department of Justice, the Department of Homeland Security, and the Central Intelligence Agency.
-They gave notice on Thursday they will file a legal challenge specifically against the National Archives if their request was not fulfilled within 20 working days.
+Democrats filed their FOIA request with the archives Aug.
+8. They also sent similar requests to the Department of Justice, the Department of Homeland Security and the Central Intelligence Agency.
+They gave notice on Thursday they will file a legal challenge specifically against the National Archives if their request is not fulfilled within 20 working days.
 This sets up a Sept.
 6 deadline that could trigger a lawsuit on the third day of the planned confirmation hearings.

 Democrats criticized Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, who they argue is rushing Kavanaugh through the confirmation process without sufficient information available on his record.